-A company that I will name is Hells Pizza.
-This company deserves further recognition for their work in the inclusivity space.
+A company that deserves recognition for their work in the inclusivity space is Hells Pizza.
 In recent years they’ve been running a programme called Active in Hell.
 Young people with intellectual disabilities can gain paid work experience in a franchise restaurant over 10 weeks.
 A number of stores have permanently hired their trainees following a successful experience in this programme.
-The burger chain should take note.

 In my current role I have a colleague called Will.
 He has a degree in Communications and is a highly valued member of our team.
 He’s also non verbal.
 Highly articulate, intelligent and hard working, yet massively undervalued in the past until he found an employer willing to let him prove himself.